Other ADB Members

 |02A - Financial sector lending/funding info_outline||GBP100,000,000,000||USD123,810,227,273||

 March 11, Introducing a new Term Funding scheme with additional incentives for Small and Medium-sized Enterprises (TFSME), financed by the issuance of central bank reserves.
 The Term Funding Scheme offers four-year funding at or very close to the Bank Rate.
 Estimated size of the scheme is GBP100 billion.
 24 September 2020, The Bank of England will allow TFSME participants to extend part of their borrowings out to a total term of up to ten years.
-As of 6 January 2021, current loans made through the Term Funding Scheme with additional incentives for SMEs was GBP12.435 billion [update].
+As of 6 January 2021, current loans made through the Term Funding Scheme with additional incentives for SMEs amounted to GBP34.724 billion [update].

 |02B - Support policies for long-term lending info_outline|

 |02B1 - Interest rate reductions||